-'''

 Status XcmsCIELabQueryMaxC(ccc, hue_angle, L_star, color_return);

-'''

-L star Specifies the lightness (L) at which to find maximum
+L star Specifies the lightness (L) at which to find (Ls.

-color return Returns the CIE Lab coordinates of maximum
+color_return Returns the CIE Lab coordinates of (Lc dis-

-chroma displayable by the screen for the given hue angle and lightness.
+playable by the screen for the given (IC.
 The white point associated with the returned color specification is the Screen White Point.
-The value returned in the pixel member is
+The value returned in the